 Given the activities in which the Bank and its subsidiaries engage, their transactions are not cyclical or seasonal in nature.
-Accordingly, no specific disclosures are provided in these explanatory notes to the consolidated financial statements for the period ended September 30, 2018 (2017: No specific disclosures).
+Accordingly, no specific disclosures are provided in these explanatory notes to the consolidated financial statements for the year ended September 30, 2019 (2018: No specific disclosures).